 To keep operations going, you need to keep pH and TSS levels in check.
 Yet, the more algae grow, the more pH rises—reaching high levels of up to 8.5, even 9.5.
 When water is kept in an open reservoir or pond, the presence of suspended solids mainly comes from the algae.

-Although there are plenty of options to choose from when it comes to algae control, most solutions are short-sighted.
+Although there are plenty of options to choose from when it comes to algae, pH, and TSS control, most solutions are short-sighted.
 Their effects wear off rapidly, leading you back to where you started.
 For example, chemical treatments are effective and offer fast results; yet they kill the algae only after they’ve grown and caused problems.
 They need to be dosed frequently and aren’t environmentally safe.
 Also, chemicals may cause corrosion and other problems within a water treatment plant.
 Some may even raise pH and TSS levels.

 An alternative is ultrasonic technology, which interferes with algae’s growth, depriving them of a chance to form blooms.
 This method doesn’t leave any residues in the water, working in harmony with the ecosystem.
 The ultrasonic system MPC-Buoy also monitors water parameters in real-time, offering continuous insights into TSS, pH, and more.
 Plus, it sends email triggers to customers when specific parameters are breached.
 This way, they can be proactive and ensure long-term compliance.